isomerpages/moe-lakesidepri/index.md

             school students' artistic interpretation of Singapore's uniqueness."
           link_text: Check more here
           link_url: /syf-2025/
+        - title: Taman Jurong CC SG60 National Day Carnival
+          date: 02 August 2025
+          announcement: In celebration of Singapore’s 60th National Day, our school proudly partnered with Taman Jurong Community Club to host an SG60 National Day Carnival that brought together students, staff and residents of the community in a joyous spirit of unity and pride.
+          link_text: Check more here
+          link_url: /tjcc-nd-2025/
         - title: "Cyber Kindness Campaign Video: Every Click Counts, Every Post Matters"
           date: 25 July 2025
           announcement: As part of our ongoing efforts to nurture respectful and